I was in my mid-twenties before I created my first budget.

 You might realize just how much those weekly Target trips are adding up and decide that you want to set some limits for yourself.

 You can also look for substitutions you can make, such as switching phone companies or getting rid of cable and sticking with Netflix or Hulu.

-There are a LOT of people who wait to see how much money they have in the ban at the end of the month, and then decide if they are able to throw a little in savings.
+There are a lot of people who wait to see how much money they have in the bank at the end of the month and then decide if they are able to throw a little in savings.